elastic-rs/elastic/README.md

 Provides code generation for the Elasticsearch REST API from the official [spec](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec) and generic helpers for rust source and integration tests.
 The goal is to keep this package fairly agnostic, so the same `ast` can be used to generate other kinds of output.

-Right now, it's used be `elastic_hyper` to build the low-level client, but could also be used to generate other implementations, like `elastic_rotor`.
+Right now, it's used by `elastic_hyper` to build the client, but could also be used to generate other implementations, like `elastic_rotor` for an asynchronous client.

 ### elastic_hyper

 Provides a [hyper]("https://github.com/hyperium/hyper") implementation of the Elasticsearch REST API.
-This is the 'low-level' client that works purely through JSON.
+This is the current client that works purely through JSON.
 This crate is responsible for the `gen` in `elastic_codegen` and builds its own source and tests.

 ### elastic_types

 [Docs](http://kodraus.github.io/rustdoc/elastic_types/)

-Provides rust implementations of the main Elasticsearch types (like `date`) and responses.
-Required by the high-level client and useful for the low-level client, especially if you're mostly just using the [Document API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html?q=document).
+Provides rust implementations of the main Elasticsearch types (like `date`) and responses/errors.
+This crate is not required for working with `elastic_hyper`, but does have a lot of utility, especially for designing your document types.

 #### elastic_types_codegen